Careers News Downloads

-Diode lasers offer several advantages in laser welding of aluminum compared to conventional welding processes.
-These include a quiet melt pool that guarantees clean, virtually spatter-free welding, as well as spot parameters that can be precisely adjusted to the respective application when using a multi-spot module.
+The advantages of diode lasers in aluminum welding are a quiet melt pool with clean, virtually spatter-free welding and spot parameters that can be precisely adjusted to the application.

 Another advantage is the significantly higher energy efficiency of the diode laser compared to other industrial lasers, which makes it attractive for laser welding aluminum in terms of both process technology and economy.
 Alongside the higher efficiency, yet another factor has a positive impact: Compared to many other industrial lasers, the generally shorter wavelength range of diode lasers is closer to aluminum's absorption maximum.
 Less laser energy is reflected and less laser power is required to melt the material.
 Developments in recent years show that energy efficiency and sustainability are becoming a major factor in production in almost all industries.
 The development of future-oriented technology that produces optimum results with consistently high performance is therefore trend-setting for Laserline.